Koumbaya/Aegis/README.md

 You'll also need 13 x M3x5mm and 13 x M3x8mm screws.
 The screws heads are hidden underneath the topmost plate, so you'll need something to hold it in place, probably some slim double-sided tape (will update once I've tested).
 Note : be careful with the top1 and top2 cutouts, I broke mine when peeling the protective plastic sheet. (shoudn't have this problem on the crkbd version I think

+### 3D printed case

+This one is pretty much straightforward : print, put PCB inside, close.
+There is a CRKBD version too.

  ### PCB